 The FCC decided in June 2006 that interconnected VoIP service providers should be required to contribute to the universal service fund, or USF.
 The amount of universal service contribution for interconnected VoIP service providers is based on a percentage of revenues earned from end-user interstate services.
 The FCC developed three alternatives under which an interconnected VoIP service provider may elect to calculate its universal service contribution: (1) a safe harbor that assumes 64.9% of the provider's end user revenues are interstate; (2) a traffic study to determine an allocation for interstate end user revenues; or (3) actual interstate and international end user revenues.
 If an interconnected VoIP service provider calculates its universal service contributions based on its actual percentage of interstate calls, the FCC suggested that its preemption of state regulation of such services may no longer apply, in which case the interconnected VoIP service provider could be subject to regulation by each state in which it operates as well as federal regulation.
 In addition, the FCC is considering a number of proposals that could alter the way that the USF is assessed.
 For instance, the FCC is considering an assessment based on the use of telephone numbers.
 Furthermore, some states may attempt to impose state universal service contribution requirements on interconnected VoIP providers such as deltathree.
-At this time, various states - including Nebraska and New Mexico - claim that they have the right to require interconnected VoIP providers to contribute to their respective USF funds.
-The attempts of the Nebraska and New Mexico authorities to impose state USF obligations on interconnected VoIP providers are currently subject to litigation, and we cannot predict how the courts, the FCC, and states may rule on these matters.
+At this time, various states including Nebraska and New Mexico - claim that they have the right to require interconnected VoIP providers to contribute to their respective USF funds.
+On March 3, 2008, the U.S. District Court for Nebraska issued a preliminary injunction and found that Nebraska's state Public Service Commission does not have jurisdiction to require Universal Service contributions from VoIP providers.
+On May 1, 2009, a panel of the U.S. Circuit Court of Appeals for the Eighth Circuit affirmed the U.S. District court ruling.
+The Nebraska and New Mexico state commissions recently filed a petition with the FCC seeking the authority to impose state USF contribution obligations on interconnected VoIP providers, like us, with one state seeking retroactive application.
+We cannot predict how the FCC may rule on the petition.
+If we do become subject to state USF contribution obligations, we may either have to increase the retail price of our affected service offerings, making our service less competitive in terms of price as compared to similar functionalities offered by providers of traditional telecommunications services, or reduce our profit margins.
+Retroactive applicability of any state USF fees would effectively bar us from collecting such fees from our users, reducing our future profits.